lemke-ethan/webpack-module-federation/README.md

 - why not just move header and footer into a shared package in the monorepo and expose it via federated modules from home?

+## Terms

+- `remote`: The package that is exposing some MF content (e.g. function, constant, ...). e.g. `apps/home` is the remote for the `Header` component.
+- `host`: The package that is consuming MF content from another package. e.g. `apps/pdp` is hosting the `Header` that is remoted in from `apps/home`.

 ## expose a federated module

 1. add all the types from the exported module to the respective types package